kaizen-ai/kaizenflow/documentation/technical/dataflow_design.md

 - Currently DAG builders are chained by progressively extending an existing DAG
 - Another approach is to chain builders by constructing a new DAG from smaller component DAGs
-    - One the one hand, this
+    - On the one hand, this
         - may provide cleaner abstractions
         - is functional
     - On the other hand, this approach may require some customization of deep